Andrew has been writing for decades, publishing articles online and in print. His many interests include literature, the arts, and nature.

 As the new century began the poet and playwright experienced personal loss with the death of his father in 1601 and his mother seven years later in 1608.
 We know at this time he was also involved emotionally with the dark lady of the sonnets.

-	England too was in turmoil with the death of Queen Elizabeth in 1603 and the new king, James, struggling to establish a new order.
+England too was in turmoil with the death of Queen Elizabeth in 1603 and the new monarch, King James, struggling to establish a new order.
 There were plots by terrorists to blow up the Houses of Parliament in 1606, adding to the unstable nature of England's political system at the time King Lear was written.

 - Family and personal issues such as loyalty, power, trust, break up, emotional break down.

 King Lear, an elderly monarch, realising that time is against him, decides to split his kingdom into three and give each of his three daughters power and land—according to how much they love him.

 When the youngest daughter, Cordelia, refuses to express her love for her father (in contrast to the flattery shown by the two older sisters, Goneril and Regan) Lear flies into a ranting rage.
 He banishes Cordelia, verbally abuses her, hardly believing that the daughter he loved best could respond in such an outrageous fashion.

 Will he live to regret his impulsive behaviour?

 The two older married daughters then begin to plot and weave their way towards power.
 They focus their attentions on young Edmund, bastard son to the good and faithful, but weak, Earl of Gloucester.
 Goneril and Regan know they have to work together if they're to get the better of Lear but fail to contain their mutual jealousy and hatred.